 And in a flurry of brilliance, Eckerd long ago dreamed up Autumn Term for freshmen.
 Three weeks before their upper-class peers come back, freshmen arrive on campus and take a one-course introduction to college-level thinking.
 A student’s Autumn Term professor becomes her first mentor and her professor in the Western Heritage in a Global Context course, a yearlong course that requires students to consider how human beings have known and expressed truth.
 The class reads a range of Western and non-Western works (from Homer to Dave Eggers’s What Is the What, about the lost boys of Sudan, for example) to fuel their learning.

 The bookend to Western Heritage is the capstone Quest for Meaning, required in the fall of senior year.
-Through a combination of readings, lectures from various faculty, self-reflective writing, and a forty-hour community-service project, each students thinks about his purpose in life and his responsibilities to himself and his community.
+Through a combination of readings, lectures from various faculty, self-reflective writing, and a forty-hour community-service project, each student thinks about his purpose in life and his responsibilities to himself and his community.
 Second-semester seniors and alumni talk eagerly about the course’s seminal project: an essay and presentation called “This I Believe,” in which students have to write and then present their own beliefs in the context of the books and essays they’ve read in class.
 “It rocks you,” says a senior from Atlanta.
 “Nobody until that point in my life had asked me to write down precisely what I believe and why.
 Do you know how hard that is?
 I hated it, and then I loved it.”

 A string of other innovations shows off the college’s student-centered culture: Professors’ offices open onto sidewalks, encouraging students to pop in to chat about academic work or life outside of class.
 The Freshman Research Associate Program funds about twenty first-year students who want to collaborate with professors on their research.
 And as students make their way through their college careers, each builds a co-curricular transcript that notes leadership, volunteer work, sports activities, and involvement in clubs.
 The transcript can supplement applications to grad school, fellowships, and employment to give a broader description of the student.